Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/default/readme.txt

-Create a typical SBA application that consist of a feeder and a processor with that uses a polling container.
+Creates a typical SBA application that consist of a feeder and a processor that uses a polling container.

-This template creates a simple SBA application project that contains 3 modules: common - A module that contains shared classes/resources. feeder - A processing unit module that writes Data to the space processor - A processing unit module that reads Data from the space and processes it.
+This template creates 3 modules: common - A module that contains shared classes/resources. feeder - A processing unit module that writes Data to the space processor - A processing unit module that reads Data from the space and processes it.